FourjsGenero/ex_contacts/README.md

     * **Warning**: On Windows you need to set LANG=.fglutf8 (remove LC_ALL)
   * Set FGL_LENGTH_SEMANTICS=CHAR to get char length semantics
 4. Build the server programs.
-5. Create your server database if needed (you can also use the ready-to-use SQLite database)
+5. Create server db tables: *Skip this when using the default SQLite DB server side*
   * Go to the *mkcontacts_main* application node.
   * Edit the command line arguments in order to use your database.
   * Run the *mkcontacts_main* program to create the database tables.